-Gross written premium (GWP) increased by 13% over the prior period to \$417m mainly due to growth in territories outside of Trinidad and Tobago.
-Although markets continue to be increasingly competitive, enhanced customer experiences, especially in the aftermath of Hurricane Maria, have resulted in increased retention rates over the prior year.
-This was confirmed by an increase in our policy count of 4.3% over the prior year.
+Gross written premium (GWP) increased by 5% over the prior period to \$437m with both Trinidad and Overseas territories showing growth.
+Although markets continue to be increasingly competitive, enhanced customer experiences and retention initiatives especially during the unprecedented times experienced because of the COVID-19 pandemic.